-As of the end of June 2020, in addition to 856 regular employees, 720 part-timers on an 8-hour shift were working for the Company.
+As of the end of September 2020, in addition to 847 regular employees, 759 part-timers on an 8-hour shift were working for the Company.
 They carry walkie-talkies with them in the store in order to help each other by sharing information, which allows them to ensure a high level of customer satisfaction.
 Many part-time workers have been working for the Company for years, and each year roughly 40 to 50 workers change their status from part time to full time.

-Complying with corporate governance: Establishing the Appointment and Compensation Committee
+Corporate governance: Establishing the Appointment and Compensation Committee

-At the general meeting of shareholders held in June, two directors resigned and one director was newly elected on the executive side.
-The total number of directors on the Board will be eight (decrease by one), including three outside directors.
+At the general meeting of shareholders held in June 2020, two directors resigned and one director was newly elected on the executive side.
+The total number of directors on the Board is eight (decrease by one), including three outside directors.
 The Company intends to downsize the Board by clearly defining the roles of each director in order to promote active discussion and speedy decision-making.

 Mr. Mineo Fukuda, an outside director, is an entrepreneur who successively filled the post of managing director at Recruit Holdings Co., Ltd., president of KADOKAWA CORPORATION, and vice-president of Jupiter Telecommunications Co., Ltd. Mr. Hidetaka Fukuda, an outside director, has worked at the Ministry of Economy, Trade and Industry and is acquainted with IT, information and telecommunication.
 Ms. Yumiko Masuda is the representative director of Consumer Voice Research Institute, Limited, and is familiar with consumer-oriented management.
-The board of directors has held vigorous discussions at board meetings.